offchan42/machine-learning-curriculum/README.md

 * [https://github.com/terryum/awesome-deep-learning-papers](https://github.com/terryum/awesome-deep-learning-papers)
 * [https://github.com/ChristosChristofidis/awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning)
 * [https://github.com/Developer-Y/cs-video-courses#machine-learning](https://github.com/Developer-Y/cs-video-courses#machine-learning)
+* [A Guide to Deep Learning by YN^2](http://yerevann.com/a-guide-to-deep-learning/) a major maths guide to Deep Learning
+* [Open Source Deep Learning Curriculum](http://www.deeplearningweekly.com/pages/open_source_deep_learning_curriculum) an open source deep learning curriculum which contains a lot of course recommendations for you to consider enrolling.
+(Many recommendations are the same as in this list)

 ## How to contribute to this list
 1. Fork this [repository](https://github.com/off99555/machine-learning-curriculum), then apply your change.